top of page

 SUPPORT

-The Hamlet benefits from the generosity of local business eg Halse and Sons nursery in Langstone for advice and often discount on flowers for the planters Also help and advice from Ian Neale
+The Hamlet benefits from the generosity of local business eg Halse and Sons nursery in Langstone who offer advice and discount on flowers for the planters.
+Also help and advice from Ian Neale

 Gwentlands for parking at community events and the provision of the Lambing Barn for the Carols